sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

    ... ])
    ...

-We can set the excitation to 1.0 to test the numerical functions:
+Set the excitation to 1.0 and test the numerical functions:

 .. plot::
    :format: doctest